 Parents and Godparents

 Parents and Godparents make faith statements on behalf of the child in the service, in effect renewing their own Baptism/Christening vows.
-If parents haven't been Christened/Baptised themselves then we would ask that they seriously consider getting baptised alongside their child.
+If parents haven't been Christened/Baptised themselves, then we would ask that they seriously consider getting baptised alongside their child.
 People who do this find it very meaningful.
-Godparents have been baptised.
-However, we do ask parents to make sure that Godparents are willing to make public statements of faith and intend to keep their promises as best they can.
+It is a Church of England requirement that all godparents must have been baptised/ christened themselves – because part of the role of godparents is to help encourage their godchild to grow in faith and to help them understand how to live their life in a Christian way.

 Children and Church